 Fortunately there are others who see the clubrooms as an extension of their domestic layout space, or in some cases as the whole of said space, and use it accordingly.
 And even the odd armchair member can occasionally be seen with soldering iron or Stanley knife in hand, if only to prove they still know which end to hold…

-Click on a link to see the results of their labours.
+Click on a link at the top of the page to see the results of their labours.

 For descriptions of two past layouts, click here for Saltash and here for Dulverton.

 - Monsal DaleRather than retaining a Great Western theme, our third layout in 'N' gauge is a representation of the Midland mainline through Monsal Dale.
 As with our previous layouts, Dulverton and Saltash, the trackwork conforms to 'N' gauge, the rest of the layout being to 2mm to 1' scale.

 Monsal Dale lies in the heart of the Peak District in an area of outstanding beauty.
 Being situated close to Manchester, Sheffield and Nottingham, it has inevitably become the weekend playground of their population.